karllhughes/learn/_posts/2021-02-08-creating-hugo-themes.md

 ### Spinning Up a Site
 Once you have Hugo installed (refer to the complete installation guide[ here](https://gohugo.io/getting-started/installing)) and a modern code editor (like [VS Code](https://code.visualstudio.com/)), you're ready to begin.

-1. In a directory of your choice, create a new Hugo site by running the following command:
+In a directory of your choice, create a new Hugo site by running the following command:

+{% raw %}
 ```shell
 hugo new site multiauthor-blog-site
 ```

-2. Once a new Hugo project is created for you, navigate into the directory.
+Once a new Hugo project is created for you, navigate into the directory.

 ```shell
 cd multiauthor-blog-site
 ```

-3. Open the project in your editor and run the following command to spin a development server where you can see your changes live:
+Open the project in your editor and run the following command to spin a development server where you can see your changes live:

 ```shell
 hugo server
 ```

 ### Creating a Theme
-With your brand-new site up and running, it’s time to start customizing the canvas:
+With your brand-new site up and running, it’s time to start customizing the canvas.

-1. Create a new theme inside the root directory by running `hugo new theme blog-theme`.
+Create a new theme inside the root directory by running `hugo new theme blog-theme`.
 This generates a folder called `blog-themes` inside the themes directory containing a bunch of files and folders.
 You'll mostly be working with two directories: `/blog-theme/layout`, where all your HTML files will be present, and `/blog-theme/static` for static assets like images, CSS styles, and custom JavaScript.

-2. It’s time to tell Hugo that you'll be using this new theme for your site.
+It’s time to tell Hugo that you'll be using this new theme for your site.
 Usually, those details go inside a configurational file `config.toml` in the root directory.
 Add a key `theme` with a value of your theme's name (ie, `blog-theme`) as shown:

 ```toml
 baseURL = "http://example.org/"